ServiceNow (Flow Designer)

 1. Go to the Workflow Templates page and click the ServiceNow (Flow Designer) tile.

-2. On the Set up the workflow tab, give the workflow a name (this must be unique in your instance) and add an optional description.
+2. On the Set up the workflow tab, give the workflow a name that identifies its purpose (this must be unique in your instance), add an optional description, and set the default incident type (if applicable).
+Any built-in Initiate Incident steps in the workflow will automatically be set to the selected incident type.

 • You can edit these later, if needed.